WHAT IS AVID?

 AVID students are enrolled in advanced level college preparatory courses and are given academic support through tutors AVID is a program designed to prepare students who have a willingness to learn and work hard toward four-year college eligibility.

-AVID is an elective class at each high school and middlel school in Humble ISD.
-AVID helps to place students in a more personally challenging course load supported by specialized tutoring and lessons on organizational and study skills.
+AVID is an elective class that supports students while taking a challenging course load by specialized tutoring and lessons on organizational and study skills.
 Guest speakers are also a major part of the class.
 Each semester the AVID class will visit a college campus and experience, for that day, what college is like.

 - AVID stands for Advancement Via Individual Determination.